cirruslabs/cirrus-ci-docs/docs/guide/docker-builder-vm.md

 ### Dockerfile as a CI environment

 With Docker Builder there is no need to build and push custom containers so they can be used as an environment to run CI tasks in.
 Cirrus CI can do it for you!
-Just specify path to a `Dockerfile` with the `dockerfile` field for you container declaration in your `.cirrus.yml` like this:
+Just declare a path to a `Dockerfile` with the `dockerfile` field for you container declaration in your `.cirrus.yml` like this:

 ```yaml